ErroneousBee/Incy-Wincy-Wiki/content/Quick Start.md

 Configuration
 =============

-Open file `config.yaml`, replace the "title:" value with your own site title.
-Dont let it be too long.
+Open file `config.yaml`, replace the "title:" value with a short title for your site.

 No need to change anything else for now.